futuresea-dev/LMS_Backend/README.md

 [Django Deployment Checklist](https://docs.djangoproject.com/en/3.1/howto/deployment/checklist/)

 ### Features
+- User login and register with Email , Password. return JWT token
 - book, author, publisher, category endpoints return the appropriate serialized models,
 - book endpoint has url parameter that makes it easy to filter
   - you can filter books by author, publisher,category, as well as order them via price, or search books via their names